-It is also no secret that I provide a sliding scale for clinical clients who really need this.
-I don't mind offering a modest slide at all, not even a little bit, it has served me and my therapy clients well over the years, and is still within a very respectable fee structure.
-I refer out about 15-20 clients a month who cannot afford my fee even with the slide to clinicians I trust and respect.
+I happily provide a sliding scale for clinical clients who meet the criteria.
+I don't mind offering a modest slide, it has served me and my therapy clients well over the years, and is still within a very respectable fee structure.
+I refer out about 15-20 clients a month who cannot afford my fee, even with the slide, to clinicians I trust and respect.
 This is an ethical support to the client in need, as well as a nice support to my colleagues who are wonderful clinicians, but are still growing their clinical skills and practices.
-As colleagues will tell you, I have populated more than a practice or two (or ten) in my clinical career.
+I have populated more than a practice or two (or ten) in my clinical career.

-And then, one day, I realized what a dumb ass I was being.
-When I slowed down for a minute and took into consideration my past business ownership experience, this was my a-ha moment and my evolution in turning the corner with respect to the infamous sliding scale...
+And then one day I realized what a dumb ass I was being.
+When I slowed down for a minute and took into consideration my past business ownership experience, I had an a-ha moment.
+The following briefly outlines my evolution in turning the corner with respect to the infamous sliding scale...

-My first career was over 30 years ago as a 21 year old hair stylist and make up artist where I offered coupons to clients in order to build my client base.
-Eventually I founded a very profitable business in this industry.
-During those early first years in business ownership, I kept my fees comparable, more than the less experienced stylists, but in line with my expertise as I grew my skills (i.e. I raised my fees as my expertise grew).
+My first career was over 30 years ago as a 19 year old hair stylist and make up artist where I offered coupons to clients in order to build my client base.
+Eventually I built a very profitable business in that industry.
+During those early first years in business ownership, I kept my fees competitive and in line with my expertise.
+And I raised my fees as my experience grew.

-I sold that business a few years later, with a long client list, and for a very nice tidy sum while some of my more flashy and high priced colleagues ("I don't get out of bed for less than $300 a cut) slowly saw their businesses dwindle, or were always on the hustle for the highest paying clients.
+I sold that business a few years later, with a long client list, for a nice tidy sum while some of my more high priced colleagues ("I don't get out of bed for less than $500 a cut) slowly saw their businesses dwindle, or were always on the hustle for the highest paying clients.

-This was the model that just worked for me as a hair stylist and business owner.
-I kind of made it up as I went along in my early 20s, and learned just as much from my mistakes (and there were many) as I did from the successes.
+This was the model that worked well for me as a hair stylist and business owner.
+As a young person in my early 20s, I pretty much made it up as I went along.
+And I learned just as much from my mistakes (and there were many) as I did from my successes.

-My second business in my 30s was as an interior designer and founder of Eden Designs and Interiors.
+My second business in my 30s was as a designer and founder of Eden Designs and Interiors.
 And once again, I offered discounts and created client packages as part of my business model.
 I refined this business model by using what I had learned in my first business.
-I had a long wait list, and my fees were much higher than some designers (again, in line with my evolving design skills), yet lower than less skilled designers in Brentwood or Beverly Hills because that client demographic was different than my client demographic when I first began in that industry.
+I had a long wait list, and my fees were higher than some designers (again, in line with my evolving design skills), yet lower than the designers in Brentwood or Beverly Hills because that client demographic was different than my client demographic.

 You know what that is called in my world?
 Ethical business practices.